osrf/gazebo_tutorials/gazebojs_install/tutorial.md

 Install Gazebojs

-     npm install gazebojs
+     npm install gazebojs || echo "Installation failed!"

 This operation should download and compile the latest gazebojs.
 There is a C++ compilation phase where a NodeJs module is created.
-There should now be a `gz_node_inst/node_modules` directory.
+There should now be a `gz_node_inst/node_modules` directory and should not see the installation failed message.

 Test your installation: